UsabilityDynamics/wp-github-updater/README.md

 define( 'GITHUB_UPDATER_TOKEN', 'my-secret-token' ):
 ```

+### WordPress Hooks

+* github-updater:corrected_source - Filter can be used to override the directory name of an updated plugin/theme.

 ### Bitbucket Private Repositories

 The header should be in the following format: `Bitbucket Plugin URI: https://<user>:<password>@bitbucket.org/<owner>/<repo>` or `Bitbucket Theme URI: https://<user>:<password>@bitbucket.org/<owner>/<repo>`